sandhawke/n-quads-update-stream/README.md

 #### Version-Integrity

-* "Version-Integrity" allows specifying a secure hash of what would be the N-Quads file representing the current state (with any comments removed), computed as per (Subresource Integrity)[https://www.w3.org/TR/SRI/] and [Version Integrity](https://github.com/sandhawke/version-integrity).
+* "Version-Integrity" allows specifying a secure hash of what would be the N-Quads file representing the current state, computed as per (Subresource Integrity)[https://www.w3.org/TR/SRI/] and [Version Integrity](https://github.com/sandhawke/version-integrity).
+Comparison should be done such that either base64 or base64url encoding can be used.

 For example:

 ```
-event: remove-lines
+event: line-remove
 data: 0-end

 event: update-response-headers
 data: Version-Integrity: sha256-47DEQpj8HBSa-_TImW-5JCeuQeRkm5NMpJWZG3hSuFU=

-event: add-lines
+event: line-add
 data: <https://example.org/#a> <https://example.org/#b> <https://example.org/#c>.

 event: update-response-headers